SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### 4. How to perform the test you selected?

-Complete the code below to test if Diet A is effective in reducing the weights of the participants:
+Complete the code below to test if diet A is effective in reducing the weights of the participants:

 <codeblock id="chap1_diet_3">

-Remember to we are interested in testing if the participants are losing weight, so we should use `alternative = "greater"`
+Remember that we are interested in testing if the participants are losing weights, so we should use `alternative = "greater"`.

 </codeblock>

 ### 5. What can we conclude?

-Based on the test you performed and considering a type I error (i.e. "alpha") of 5%, what can you conclude:
+Based on the test you performed and considering a type I error (i.e. "alpha") of 5%, we can conclude that:

 <choice id="chap1_diet_2">
-<opt text="The test shows that it is sure that Diet A significantly reduces the weight of the participants." > Sadly, we can never be sure with statistical methods... </opt>
+<opt text="We can be sure that diet A significantly reduces the weights of the participants." > Sadly, we can never be sure with statistical methods... </opt>
-<opt text="We don't really know..."> In some sense, this is correct... 😉  However, the statistical method you selected indicates that it is very likely that the Diet is working. </opt>
+<opt text="We don't really know..."> In some sense, this is correct... 😉  However, the statistical method you selected indicates that it is very likely that the diet is working. </opt>
-<opt text="We can reject the null hypothesis at the significance level of 5% and conclude that Diet A significantly reduces the weight of the participants." correct = "true"> Yay! 👍 </opt>
+<opt text="We can reject the null hypothesis at the significance level of 5% and conclude that diet A significantly reduces the weights of the participants." correct = "true"> Yay! 👍 </opt>
-<opt text="We cannot reject the null hypothesis at the significance level of 5%."> Actually, in this case the p-value is smaller that 5% as it is 0.00101%, so we can reject the null.</opt>
+<opt text="We cannot reject the null hypothesis at the significance level of 5%."> Actually, in this case the p-value is smaller than 5% as it is 0.00101%, so we can reject the null hypothesis.</opt>
 </choice>

 </exercise>